cs3b/ai-ruby-agent-sdk/docs-dev/commands/lets-spec-from-pr-comments.md

   - PR comments fully captured from data provided by the fetch command
   - PR reviews and their comments included in analysis
   - Review status considered when prioritizing tasks
+  - Each task includes references to originating comment IDs for traceability
 - Feedback grouped logically by topic
 - Tasks properly scoped and prioritized
 - Clear implementation plan created with README.md